cburst/CRAFT-Corroborative-Restoration-Authorship-Fidelity-Test/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;📜 synonym-replacer.py
 this script identifies the 10 rarest words in each text sample using the wikipedia word frequency list, an LLM replaces 5 of those words in the text sample with synonyms, and the claimed author should be able to find the synonyms and identify the original word choices.
-*requires weasyprint, nltk, wiki_freq.txt (included), and a deepseek API key (compatible with other OpenAI format LLM APIs)
+*requires weasyprint, wiki_freq.txt (included), and a deepseek API key (compatible with other OpenAI format LLM APIs)